Loyalists turn on Sri Lanka PM as protest pressure grows

 Police and the military stepped up security in the central town of Rambukkana on Saturday, ahead of the funeral of 42-year-old Chaminda Lakshan, who was shot dead when police broke up a protest against spiralling fuel prices.

-Several senior ruling party members, including Dullas Alahapperuma, a former media minister and cabinet spokesman, have also asked the premier to step down.

-“I urge the President to appoint a smaller cabinet with a genuine consensus representing all parties in parliament for one year maximum,” Alahapperuma said on Saturday.

 Food, fuel and electricity have been rationed for months and the country is facing record inflation.
-Hospitals are short of vital medicines and the government has appealed to citizens abroad for donations.
+Hospitals are short of vital medicines and the government has appealed to Sri Lankans abroad for donations.

 Finance minister Ali Sabry, who is in Washington to negotiate a bailout from the International Monetary Fund, warned on Friday that the economic situation in the South Asian nation will likely worsen even further.